 Mr. Kristensen has served as a member of the Company's board of directors since 2010.
 Mr. Kristensen serves as vice president of Hansong Technology, an original device manufacturer of audio products based in China, president of Platin Gate Technology (Nanjing) Co.
 Ltd, a company with focus on service-branding in lifestyle products as well as pro line products based in China and co-founder and director of Inizio Capital, an investment company based in the Cayman Islands.
-Effective February 28, 2018, Inizio Capital and Hansong Technology agreed to extend the maturity dates of the Five February 2016 Note and the December 2015 Note, respectively to June 30, 2018.
-In connection with the maturity date extensions, Inizio Capital and Hansong Technology received warrants to purchase 1,341 and 942, respectively shares of common stock at an exercise price of \$5.40.
-As of March 31, 2018, affiliates of Mr. Kristensen were owed \$50,000 of principal under convertible promissory notes and owned 3.8% of the outstanding shares of the Company.
+Effective February 28, 2018, Inizio Capital and Hansong Technology agreed to extend the maturity dates of the Five February 2016 Note and the December 2015 Note, respectively to June 30, 2018, which was later amended to extend the maturity date to July 25, 2018.
+In connection with the maturity date extensions, Inizio Capital and Hansong Technology received warrants to purchase 1,341 and 942 shares of common stock, respectively, at an exercise price of \$5.40.
+On July 25, 2018, in connection with the Company's IPO, \$50,000 of principal under convertible promissory notes, and all accrued interest, were automatically converted into a total of 27,923 shares of common stock.
+As of September 30, 2018, affiliates of Mr. Kristensen were owed \$0 of principal under convertible promissory notes and owned 0.9% of the outstanding shares of the Company.